 Protocols viewing.
-Protocols are written in your local server, so company security department can easily check them, if necessary.
+Protocols are written in your local server, so the company security department can easily check them, if necessary.
 If you don’t need it just disable this feature.

 10. Common contact list and integration with Active Directory

-All employees create the contact book by themselves, there is no nesting, and it has flat list.
-Good for you if you already have users in Active Directory with all the phones, corporate e-mail addresses, positions and departments, but there are no benefits to be gained from it because all this information won’t show up in Skype.
+All employees create the contact book by themselves, there is no nesting, and it has a flat list.
+Good for you if you already have users in Active Directory with all the phones, corporate e-mail addresses, positions, and departments, but there are no benefits to be gained from it because all this information won’t show up in Skype.

 To be fair, there is an MSI package for installing Skype in the domain in the paid version of “Skype for business” (from $2 per user per month)

 |Company structure from Active Directory||yes||no|